stefbez/stefbez/README.md

 ---

-I'm currently a Digital Developer at Global, focussing maily on frontend work.
+I'm currently a Digital Developer at Global, focusing mainly on frontend work.
 I also play around with some projects in my spare time and enjoy working with both front-end and back-end technologies, mainly using JavaScript.

 ---